concur/developer.concur.com/src/api-reference/travel/itinerary/trip/trip-resource.markdown

 </Response>
 ```

-## <a name="postnt"></a>Create a new trip
+## <a name="postnt"></a>Create a New Trip

 This endpoint is used for creating a new trip.
 To create a new trip, the specified dates in the content body can only span the trip to be created and cannot span an existing trip.
-To create or update a trip on behalf of a user, the OAuth access token used to make the API call should be associated with the Concur account of that user.
-The TripLink supplier or TMC must be registered with Concur and have a Concur account that has one of the following user roles: Web Services Administrator for Professional, or Can Administer for Standard.
+To create or update a trip on behalf of a user, the OAuth access token used to make the API call should be associated with the SAP Concur account of that user.
+The TripLink supplier or TMC must be registered with SAP Concur and have an SAP Concur account that has one of the following user roles: Web Services Administrator for Professional, or Can Administer for Standard.

 ## Request